-The bill amends Michigan's existing laws on the licensing and carrying of concealed pistols, specifically targeting sections 5b and 5l of the 1927 PA 372.
+The bill amends Michigan's concealed pistol carry licensing laws, specifically targeting sections 5b and 5l of the 1927 PA 372.
 Key changes include allowing individuals to apply for a concealed pistol license at any county clerk's office in the state, rather than being limited to their county of residence.
 The application process is detailed, requiring personal information, a statement of eligibility, and a certificate of completed training.
-The bill also mandates that county clerks issue a receipt upon application submission, clarifying that this receipt does not authorize carrying a concealed pistol until a license is granted.
-Additionally, the bill emphasizes a thorough verification process by the Department of State Police to check for disqualifying factors, such as felony convictions and mental health issues.
+The county clerk is mandated to issue a receipt upon application submission, clarifying that this receipt does not authorize carrying a concealed pistol until a license is granted.
+The bill also introduces new eligibility requirements, including a declaration regarding mental health and the necessity for classifiable fingerprints, which will be processed by the Department of State Police.

 Statutes affected: House Introduced Bill: 28.425